-- (v) Any host home program that receives local, state, or government funding shall report the following information to the office of homeless youth prevention and protection programs annually by December 1st of each year: The number of children the program served, why the child was placed with a host home, and where the child went after leaving the host home, including but not limited to returning to the parents, running away, reaching the age of majority, or becoming a dependent of the state; - (p) Receiving centers as defined in RCW 7.68.380. - (3) "Department" means the department of children, youth, and families.(4) "Juvenile" means a person under the - (4) "Juvenile" means a person under the age of twenty-one who has been sentenced to a term of confinement under the supervision of the department under RCW 13.40.185. - (5) "Performance-based contracts" "contracting" means the structuring of all aspects of the procurement of services around the purpose of the work t.o performed and the desired results with contract requirements set forth in clear, specific, and objective terms with measurable outcomes.
-Contracts may also include provisions that link the performance of the contractor to the level and timing of the reimbursement. - (6) "Probationary license" means a license issued as a disciplinary measure to an agency that has previously been issued a full license but is out of compliance with licensing standards. - licensing standards.
+- (v) Any host home program that receives state, or government funding shall local, the following information to office of homeless youth prevention and protection programs annually by December 1st of each year: The number of children the program served, why the child was placed with a host home, and where the child went after leaving the host home, including but not limited to returning to the parents, running away, reaching the age of majority, or becoming a dependent of the state; - (p) Receiving centers as defined in RCW 7.68.380. - (3) "Department" means the department of - children, youth, and families.

-(7) "Requirement" means any rule, regulation, or standard of care to be maintained by an agency. - maintained by an agency.

-(8) "Secretary" means the secretary of the department. - (9) "Street youth" means a person under the age of eighteen who lives outdoors or in another unsafe location not intended for occupancy by the minor and who is not residing with his or her parent or at his or her legally authorized residence. - (10) "Transitional living services" means at a minimum, to the extent funds are available, the following: - (a) Educational services, including basic literacy and computational skills training, either in local alternative or public high schools or in a high school equivalency program that leads to obtaining a high school equivalency degree; - (b) Assistance and counseling related to obtaining vocational training or higher education, job readiness, job search assistance, and placement programs; - (c) Counseling and instruction in life skills such as money management, home management, consumer skills, parenting, health care, access to community resources, and transportation and housing options; - (d) Individual and group counseling; and
+(4) "Juvenile" means a person under the age of twenty-one who has been sentenced to a term of confinement under the supervision of the department under RCW 13.40.185. - (5) "Performance-based contracts" "contracting" means the structuring of all aspects of the procurement of services around the purpose of the work to be performed and the desired results with the contract requirements set forth in clear, specific, and objective terms with measurable outcomes.
+Contracts may also include provisions that link the performance of the contractor to the level and timing of the reimbursement. - (6) "Probationary license" license issued as a disciplinary measure to an agency that has previously been issued a full license but is out of compliance with - means rule, anv regulation, or standard of care to be maintained by an agency. - (8) "Secretary" means the secretary of the department. - (9) "Street youth" means a person under the age of eighteen who lives outdoors or in another unsafe location not intended for occupancy by the minor and who is not residing with his or her parent or at his or $\frac{1}{2}$ her legally authorized residence. - (10) "Transitional living services" means a minimum, to the extent funds available, the following: - (a) Educational services, including basic literacy and computational skills training, either in local alternative or public high schools or in a high school equivalency program that leads to obtaining a high school equivalency degree; - (b) Assistance and counseling related to training or higher liness, job search obtaining vocational education, job readiness, assistance, and placement programs; - (c) Counseling and instruction in life such as money management, management, consumer skills, parenting, health care, access to community resources, and transportation and housing options; - (d) Individual and group counseling; and